-The dataset we used covers more than 20 countries in the occidental world encompassing many names with an accuracy of approximately 90 with it.
+The dataset we used covers more than 20 countries in the occidental world encompassing many names with an accuracy greater than 90with it.
 This will create to measure gender gap to students and academics interested on the phenomenon without costs and on a reproducible way and more people will be contributing to fix the gender gap.